dtdannen/dcss-ai-wrapper/docs/tutorials/icaps2021tutorial.rst

 **Finally** install FastDownward by following their instructions here: `http://www.fast-downward.org/ObtainingAndRunningFastDownward <http://www.fast-downward.org/ObtainingAndRunningFastDownward>`_

-    * You will need to be able to call `fast-downward.py` from the command line (on Windows via powershell) so the best instructions to follow are the ones where you compile it.
+    * You will need to be able to call `fast-downward.py` from the command line (on Windows via powershell, or in Unix based systems on the command line) so the best instructions to follow are the ones where you compile it.
 We have not tested using FastDownward from the Vagrant or Docker installation images.